From almost shutting down Fathom Analytics to tripling our MRR

 We alpha tested V2 with a handful of current customers, and much to our delight (and surprise, let’s be real), there were almost no bugs or changes required.
 So we migrated our customers over to V2, and then launched the new marketing site, which was both stressful and a nice relief after having worked on both for almost half a year.
 It’s great to see them out there, live, in the world, and we have been blown away by the constant emails / tweets of great feedback from everyone.

 V2 feels like an accomplishment, sure, but it’s also a solid foundation to build upon.
 Our architecture is at a place where we’re happy with how our data is collected and stored, happy with how scalable things are, and happy with the way everything looks and functions.
-We’re now in a place where we can iterate and add new features at a speed that’s quicker than once per year.
+We’re now in a place where we can iterate and add new features at a speed that’s quicker than once per year, and ensure that Fathom is the best privacy-focused web analytics software out there.

 Our roadmap is shaping up, dictated heavily by what our customers are asking for and what still meets the mandate of “simple and private”.
 The new version has brought an incredible amount of new customers, taking advantage of our free trial.